 In the fall of 2012, we were privileged to have the opportunity to apply for two Walmart Golden Spark Awards to help establish the Feeding our Future project.
 Feeding our Future is a hunger initiative that is available to students of the Canal Winchester who are income-eligible to participate in the free breakfast and/or lunch programs provided through their respective schools.
 The program will continue during the 2020-21 school year, generously funded by the Meijer SIMPLY GIVE program and those that contribute to it.

 Each week, Feeding our Future provides a bag filled with the equivalent of at least one meal per every day that the student is not able to receive the free meals from the schools (weekends and during academic breaks throughout the school year).

 In order to participate, the student’s parent/guardian must register.
-Feeding our Future information and registration forms are available.

 Since 2015, Canal Winchester Middle School 6th grade staff and students sponsor a food drive initiative where money is raised to partner with Canal Winchester Human Services.
 This initiative was inspired by Brooklyn Best, a 6th grader at that time, and her desire to honor the life of the late Brock Johnson, a peer and classmate.
 Two important events culminate from the donations: 1) the students engage in a real-world budgeting and shopping experience at the local Kroger, filling the Pantry with needed items, and 2) The students distribute more than 3,000 plastic shopping bags throughout the School District and ask residents to fill them with food donations.
 At this point, the community (volunteers, City workers, and School District staff) comes together to walk the neighborhoods of Canal Winchester, picking up donations.
 Then all donations are then taken to the Food Pantry where they are sorted, counted, and stocked for distribution to Choice Pantry clients during the summer months.